ER-95/odin_project/README.md

         * `div` is usually used to divide the page into different blocks
         * `span` can be used to group text/inline elements and is only used when nothing else is appropriate (e.g. highlighting text in a `p`)
     * `margin-left: auto` will align an element to the right end of its container
-    * increasing the `margin` of one element effectively increases the size of its container - so take into account size changes when using margin. if one element has `margin: 12px` then applying `margin: auto` to something else in the same container, whil it will take the `margin` of the other element into account, might not look right visually because the margin isn't visible - use borders (see `box-container` class [here](./6-css-margin-and-padding\1-margin-and-padding\index.html) and [here](./6-css-margin-and-padding\1-margin-and-padding\style.css) for more info) or inspect element to help with debugging
+    * increasing the `margin` of one element effectively increases the size of its container - so take into account size changes when using margin. if one element has `margin: 12px` then applying `margin: auto` to something else in the same container, while it will take the `margin` of the other element into account, might not look right visually because the margin isn't visible - use borders (see `box-container` class [here](./6-css-margin-and-padding\1-margin-and-padding\index.html) and [here](./6-css-margin-and-padding\1-margin-and-padding\style.css) for more info) or inspect element to help with debugging
     * ran into an interesting issue when doing 2-margin-and-padding:
         * `text-align: center` worked as expected
         * i wanted to approach it with a different solution by wrapping the text in `span` tags and using `margin: auto`